People > Our People > Conrad and Christina Weber

 Conrad and Christina Weber

-Family stories tell that he paid a friend the equivalent of $25 to borrow his Russian citizenship and military papers that would fool government officials into believing that he had served in the military.
+Family stories tell that he paid a friend the equivalent of $25 to borrow his Russian citizenship and military papers that would fool government officials into believing he had served in the military.
 When Conrad arrived at a small town near the Russian border, he mailed the papers back to his friend in Norka.
 His friend then used the papers to immigrate to South America.

-Conrad immigrated on his own to the United States in 1912 arriving in Portland, Maine on December 8th on the steamship Teutonic sailing from Liverpool.
+Conrad immigrated on his own to the United States in 1912, arriving in Portland, Maine, on December 8th on the steamship Teutonic sailing from Liverpool.
 Upon arrival, Conrad traveled directly to the home of his brother-in-law at 294 Beech St. in Portland, Oregon.

 Conrad arrived in Portland with $5 in his pocket and quickly settled in the Volga German neighborhood in Albina.
-His friends helped him secure a job and on his second day in Portland he was laying street car tracks on Williams Avenue.
+His friends helped him secure a job, and on his second day in Portland, he was laying street car tracks on Williams Avenue.

-Family stories tell that he paid a friend the equivalent of $25 to borrow his Russian citizenship and military papers that would fool government officials into believing that he had served in the military.
+Family stories tell that he paid a friend the equivalent of $25 to borrow his Russian citizenship and military papers that would fool government officials into believing he had served in the military.
 When Conrad arrived at a small town near the Russian border, he mailed the papers back to his friend in Norka.
 His friend then used the papers to immigrate to South America.

-Conrad immigrated on his own to the United States in 1912 arriving in Portland, Maine on December 8th on the steamship Teutonic sailing from Liverpool.
+Conrad immigrated on his own to the United States in 1912, arriving in Portland, Maine, on December 8th on the steamship Teutonic sailing from Liverpool.
 Upon arrival, Conrad traveled directly to the home of his brother-in-law at 294 Beech St. in Portland, Oregon.

 Conrad arrived in Portland with $5 in his pocket and quickly settled in the Volga German neighborhood in Albina.
-His friends helped him secure a job and on his second day in Portland he was laying street car tracks on Williams Avenue.
+His friends helped him secure a job, and on his second day in Portland, he was laying street car tracks on Williams Avenue.

 Sources